rin-bell4772/rinbell/source/content/index.md

 ## notes
 The notes folder will contain notes on things (duh!).
 If enough notes on a certain subject are made, they might be moved to another dedicated folder.

+## articles
+The article folder will contain articles!
+Things like opinions and one-page instructions and stuff~